Yoga-Syahputra/Game-Engine-Development/README.md

 # Game-Engine-Development
-This repository is created for the final project of the Computer Graphics course.
-Any project-related stuff will continue to update phase by phase.
+This repository was created for the final project of the Computer Graphics course.
+Any project-related updates will be provided in phases